Real Estate Closing Attorney Serving New York

 Commercial and Multi-Family Real Estate in New York

 New York's commercial and multi-family real estate market ranges from two-family homes to large apartment buildings and mixed-use properties, each requiring specialized due diligence.
-Brooklyn's commercial and multi-family real estate market has grown significantly over the past decade.
-Neighborhoods like Williamsburg, Greenpoint, Gowanus, and Industry City attract investors, developers, and business owners looking to purchase mixed-use buildings, multi-family investment properties, and commercial spaces.
+New York's commercial real estate market spans every property type and price range.
+Office buildings, retail spaces, mixed-use properties, and development sites across the five boroughs attract local and international investors, developers, and business owners.

 These transactions involve due diligence that goes well beyond standard residential closings: tenant lease review, rent roll verification, rent stabilization compliance, zoning analysis, environmental assessments, and thorough title review.
 Our firm handles the legal work that protects your acquisition regardless of where the property is located.
 New York commercial and multi-family transactions require comprehensive due diligence including title examination, environmental assessment, zoning analysis, rent roll verification, lease review, and financial analysis.
 The scope of due diligence depends on the property type, size, and intended use.

-Multi-family properties are a cornerstone of Brooklyn's real estate market.
-Whether you are acquiring a four-unit brownstone in Crown Heights or a larger apartment building in Flatbush, our firm conducts the legal and financial due diligence that protects your investment.
+Multi-family properties are a cornerstone of New York's real estate market.
+Whether you are acquiring a small apartment building in the outer boroughs or a larger multi-family investment property, our firm conducts the legal and financial due diligence that protects your investment.

 Title Search and Insurance for New York Properties